Davey-Gravy/notes/Stress.md

 P=\int dF=\int_A\sigma\,dA
 $$

-Axial stress distribution assumed to be uniform across area
+Axial stress distribution assumed to be uniform across area, acts through the centroid of the object.

 ### Shear Stress